MrAlaux/Nugget-Doom/docs/cheats.md

 Otherwise, they will be spawned in front of the player.

 `IDDF[C][T]`
-Find a key on the Automap.
+Find a key in the Automap.
 This cheat functions similarly to the `KEY` cheat, with `C` and `T` specifying the key color and type respectively.

+`IDDET`
+Find exits in the Automap.

 `RESURRECT` / `IDRES`
 Resurrect the player without toggling IDDQD.